Francis John Linnell: Second World War

 After attending Imperial Defence College from the beginning of 1939 until 25 August, he was attached to HQ RAF Bomber Command as Air Officer in Charge of Administration and Mentioned in Despatches in 1940.
 In February 1941 he joined the Air Ministry as Assistant Chief of the Air Staff in charge of Training.
-On March, 1941 he was awarded the Companion of the Order of the Bath.
+In March 1941 he was awarded the Companion of the Order of the Bath.
 He was appointed Controller of Research and Development Ministry of Aircraft Production and an additional Member of the Air Council on 5 June of the same year.
 A post that he held until 19 April 1943.

 From May 1943 Air Marshal Linnell was Deputy AO C-in-C, RAF Mediterranean and Middle East He was advanced from an Officer to a Knight Commander of the Order of the British Empire (KBE) in June 1943, and knighted in the field by King George VI, at an operational airport in the Tunisian desert.
 Linnell rejoined the Air Ministry in July 1944 for special duties.
 He died on active service, 3 November 1944, in a car accident in Oxfordshire, aged fifty-two.
 He was cremated at Charing (Kent County) Crematorium.

 Linnell was posthumously invested as a Commander of the United States Legion of Merit in recognition of his outstanding services in the Mediterranean theatre of operations from 29 February – 29 June 1944.
 The decoration was presented to his widow, Lady Linnell, by Brigadier General E. F. Koenig at a special ceremony in London.